 PEIP will organize different techniques to include vulnerable groups.
 Part of the techniques will include, but not limited to: focus groups with parents of vulnerable students, school open days, online presentations/info sessions/consultations etc. This risk will be addressed through a two tier approach: (i) through the Environmental and Social Assessment for each sub-project (ESMP Checklist screening protocol for schools with more children coming from the vulnerable groups) that will assess the risk and propose adequate mitigation measures, which will, consequently, be integrated in project designs and (ii) through the stakeholder engagement processes.
 The second tier are activities within a school, especially for schools with more children coming from the vulnerable group, the techniques mentioned above.
-The MoES through the project will be proactive in soliciting views from the vulnerable group parents and children's especially in the preparation of the school improvement plans.
-Schools with higher number of roma children or/and disabilities and/or children coming from poorest families will have more extensive, focused and directed activities and proactive approach
+The project will be proactive in soliciting views from the vulnerable group parents and children's especially in the preparation of the school improvement plans.
+Schools with higher number of Roma children or/and disabilities and/or children coming from poorest families will have more extensive, focused and directed activities and proactive approach.

-Target groups Strategy Roma students and parents Engagement of local NGO's who work with vulnerable people at the community level to help disseminate information and organize consultations; Roma girls Students with disabilities Students from low income households The Schools will arrange separate consultation sessions (e.g., meetings and focus group discussion); The MoES will use various communication measures including women associations or organizations to reach out to female groups; The MoES will use various communication measures including all relevant NGO;s to reach out different vulnerable groups; The MoES and the schools will use various measures including counseling and support services to address gender issues in education such as workshops on gender issues, advocacy and media campaigns School open days will be organized for vulnerable groups; Having in mind COVID-19 pandemic, different online activities can be provided such as presentations and/or information for project activities, consultations, surveys, meetings etc.
+Target groups Strategy Roma students and parents Engagement of local NGO's who work with vulnerable people at the community level to help disseminate information and organize consultations Roma girls Students with disabilities Students from low income households The project will arrange separate consultation sessions (e.g., meetings and focus group discussion) The project will use various communication measures including women associations or organizations to reach out to female groups The project will use various communication measures including all relevant NGO's to reach out different vulnerable groups The project will use various measures including counseling and support services to address gender issues in education such as workshops on gender issues, advocacy and media campaigns School open days will be organized for vulnerable groups